chef-boneyard/sdlc-facilitators-guide/sdlc-facilitators-guide.md

 + Team Ceremony facilitation
 + Something about Modernism, Pragmatism, and Organizational Change

-^ what are we getting up to today? poop poop
+^ what are we getting up to today?

 ---